Skip to main content

 3

-Give your agents access to the server so they can implement, review, delegate, and share status updates.
+Give your agents access to the cli so they can implement, review, self-assign and share status updates.

-This unlocks a spec-driven development workflow that replaces GitHub and Linear tickets.
+This unlocks a spec-oriented workflow that can replace GitHub and Linear tickets.
 You, your agent swarm, and your product manager can stay in-sync while rapidly iterating on specs and their implementations.

-Example dashboard showing status updates for implementation of a feature
+Dashboard screenshot showing progress on implementation of a feature spec

 Key Features